Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Bulk phase diagram and polarization properties

-\textit{Bulk phase diagram and polarization properties---} We can obtain the phase diagram of the bulk Hamiltonian by tracking the gap evolution when periodic boundary conditions are applied in the $\bm{z}$ direction, as shown in Fig.~\ref{fig:bulk_partition} (a).
-As explained below, these assignments have been confirmed by calculating the Zak phase of a corresponding one-dimensional model and also by explicitly evaluating the topological magnetoelectric coefficient.
-The model parameters are chosen such that $\delta \rightarrow 1$ corresponds to the non-magnetic case, for which a topological phase transition occurs when $|\Delta_\text{D}| = \Delta_\text{S}$.
-In this case there is no magnetic-field dependent charge transfer between layers in the bulk as illustrated by the grey curve in Fig.~\ref{fig:bulk_partition} (b).
-When $\delta \ne 1$ the interior layers are magnetized and magnetic-field dependent charge transfer does occur as illustrated by the green curve in Fig.~\ref{fig:bulk_partition} (b).
-Note that in the AFM case the topological phase boundary depends on the $J_\text{S}$, that inter-layer charge transfer occurs in both the trivial ($\mathbb{Z}_2$-even) and non-trivial ($\mathbb{Z}_2$-odd) phase, and that the rate of charge transfer with field jumps at the phase transition points, as shown in Fig.~\ref{fig:bulk_partition} (c) and (d).
+We can obtain the topological phase diagram of the bulk 3D Hamiltonian related to Eq.~(\ref{Hamiltonian_dirac}) by tracking the band gap evolution when periodic boundary conditions are applied in $\hat{\bz}$ direction \footnote{Technically, the model presented in Eq.~(\ref{Hamiltonian_dirac}) is a quasi-2D low-energy effective $\bk\cdot\bm{p}$ Hamiltonian.
+To generate a genuine 3D model for the electronic states in bulk, we need to replace the $\bk\cdot\bm{p}$ basis states that the quasi-2D Hamiltonian is expressed in terms of with hybrid Wannier functions that are spatially localized in the $\bz$ direction and the set of which contains one spin-up and one spin-down WF localized near each surface.
+We then apply periodic boundary conditions, by which we mean we take the model to describe an infinite chain of coupled-Dirac cone models (i.e., it involves a sum over all lattice vectors) in the $\bz$-direction.}.
+Our findings are shown in Fig.~\ref{fig:bulk_partition}(a).
+As explained below, these assignments have been confirmed by calculating the Zak phase of a corresponding one-dimensional (1D) model and also by explicitly evaluating the topological magnetoelectric coefficient of a 3D lattice regularization of Eq.~(\ref{Hamiltonian_dirac}).
+The model parameters are chosen such that $\delta\equiv J_{\text{D}}/J_{\text{S}}\rightarrow 1$ corresponds to the nonmagnetic case, for which a topological phase transition occurs when $|\Delta_\text{D}| = \Delta_\text{S}$.
+In this case there is no magnetic-field dependent charge transfer between layers in the bulk as illustrated by the gray curve in Fig.~\ref{fig:bulk_partition}(b).
+When $\delta \ne 1$ the interior layers are magnetized and magnetic-field dependent charge transfer does occur as illustrated by the green curve in Fig.~\ref{fig:bulk_partition}(b).
+Note that in the AFM case the topological phase boundary depends on $J_\text{S}$, that interlayer charge transfer occurs in both the trivial ($\mathbb{Z}_2$-even) and nontrivial ($\mathbb{Z}_2$-odd) phases with magnitude dependent on model parameters, and that the rate of charge transfer with field jumps at the phase transition points, as shown in Figs.~\ref{fig:bulk_partition}(c) and \ref{fig:bulk_partition}(d).